Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "Anyone who dreams of an uncommon life eventually discovers there is no choice but to seek an uncommon approach to living it."
+> "It is indeed a radical act of love just to sit down and be quiet for a time by yourself."
-> — **Gary Keller**
+> — **Jon Kabat-Zinn**

 ---